-- Within twenty-one (21) days after notice by or on behalf of the College that his/her appointment is to be terminated, the Union may, on behalf of the probationary employee, appeal the termination by presenting a written complaint to the President. - If within ten (10) calendar days the President does not resolve the complaint, there shall be an appeal hearing by a three (3) member Appeals Board.
+- 11.6.6.1 Within twenty-one (21) days after notice by or on behalf of the University that his/her appointment is to be terminated, the Union may, on behalf of the probationary employee, appeal the termination by presenting a written complaint to the President. - 11.6.6.2 If within ten (10) calendar days the President does not resolve the complaint, there shall be an appeal hearing by a three (3) member Appeals Board.
 One member shall be named by the Union, one shall be named by the President.
 The President's nominee shall not be the Coordinator of the appealing employee or Dean of his/her functional area.
-The chairperson shall be drawn on a rotation basis from the list of "Arbitrators and Appeal Board Chairpersons" specified in 5.3.1.1. - The Appeal Board shall formally hear the question put by the employee or his/her representative as to whether or not s/he should have been terminated.
+The chairperson shall be chosen as per article 5.3.1.1.

+- 11.6.6.3 The Appeal Board shall formally hear the question put by the employee or his/her representative as to whether or not s/he should have been terminated.
 The employee shall be permitted to introduce evidence relevant to the issues to support his/her case and the Dean who made the recommendation referred to in 11.5.6 in respect of the appealing employee may also introduce relevant and substantial evidence to support his/her position. - The evaluation criteria referred to in 11.5.2 shall be the only criteria used by the Appeal Board in making its decision. - The Appeal Board shall consider the evidence and shall render its decision, within three (3) weeks after a chairperson has been selected, which shall be binding on all parties.
 The Appeal Board shall act with all powers of arbitration under the Labour Relations Code. - 11.6.6.6 Article 5 does not apply to 11.6.6 except as to procedural matters.
-Nothing in 11.6.6 shall preclude the Union or employee exercising any right of appeal under the College and Institute Act.
+Nothing in 11.6.6 shall preclude the Union or employee exercising any right of appeal under the University Act.